alicela/SDMX-Metadata/doc/uris.md

 *TODO:* do we need a specific graph for Insee units?

+## Statistical operations and related resources

+### Families, series and operations

+The URIs for families, series and operations are respectively http://id.insee.fr/operations/famille/{identifier}, http://id.insee.fr/operations/serie/{identifier} and http://id.insee.fr/operations/operation/{identifier}, where {identifier} is 's' followed by an integer.
+The computation of this integer is described in a [specific page](uri-mappings.md).

+### Indicators

+Indicator URIs are of the form http://id.insee.fr/produits/indicateur/{identifier}, where {identifier} is 'p' followed by an integer.

+### Publication graph

+Families, series and operations are published in the http://rdf.insee.fr/graphes/operations graph, and indicators are published in the http://rdf.insee.fr/graphes/produits graph.

 ## Metadata set

 MetadataReport: http://id.insee.fr/qualite/rapport/{number}, where {number} is the M0 documentation number (e.g. 1503)